shondy/FSND/projects/02_trivia_api/starter/README.md

 If there are no more questions to return in that category, the API returns only a success status (without a question).
 That tells the frontend the quiz is over.

-Sample: get a question from all categories (category 0) with an empty list of previous questions (as it at happens at the beginning of the game):
+*Sample*: get a question from all categories (category 0) with an empty list of previous questions (as it at happens at the beginning of the game):

 curl -X POST http://127.0.0.1:5000/api/quizzes -H "Content-Type: application/json" -d '{previous_questions: [], quiz_category: {type: "click", id: 0}}'